criticalsession/Magic-Episode-Sort-v2/README.md

 #### Directory Search

 - "Search sub-folders": When checked, allows Magic Episode Sort to search sub-folders inside the source directories.
-Default: ON.

 - "Recursively search sub-folders": When checked, Magic Episode Sort will follow all sub-folders to the end.
-Default: ON.

 - "Edit Sources...": Click to open the Sources window and select folders to search.

 #### After Searching...

 - "Ask to confirm new series titles": When new series titles are found, Magic Episode Sort will ask you to confirm that what it extracted is the correct series title.
 Files often omit brackets and apostrophes in the series title section, so this is where you would update those mistakes.
-Default: ON.

 - "Use TVMaze API for series titles": After getting the series title from the filename, Magic Episode Sort will query the TVMaze API in an attempt to get a more accurate title.
 You will still be asked to confirm.
-Default: OFF.

 - "Rename filenames to episode name (needs TVMaze API)": If TVMaze API is turned ON, and the series title was found in the API, Magic Episode Sort will attempt to rename the file to the format: `Series Title - SXXEYY - Episode Name`.
-Default: OFF.

 #### Output